kolibril13/plywood-gallery/README.md

 **Side Note: Why is this useful?**
-Current sphinx documentation of scipy, matplotlib, scikit image, etc. have really nice examples, but they might be complex and convoluted (E.g. [this matplotlib example](https://matplotlib.org/stable/gallery/shapes_and_collections/artist_reference.html#sphx-glr-gallery-shapes-and-collections-artist-reference-py)   with 91 lines of code).
+Current sphinx documentation of SciPy, Matplotlib, scikit-image, etc. have really nice examples, but they might be complex and convoluted (E.g. [this Matplotlib example](https://matplotlib.org/stable/gallery/shapes_and_collections/artist_reference.html#sphx-glr-gallery-shapes-and-collections-artist-reference-py)   with 91 lines of code).
 This new gallery approach has the potential to declutter graphical examples drastically, by splitting them into small chunks that are easy to grasp.
 The user will only see the lines s/he needs and does not have to bother about the rest.
 And in case that the user wants to go more in-depth, there is still the Header cell.
 Of course, writing a plywood-style gallery adds an extra layer of complexity, but the benefit can be tremendous: Users don't have to fight their way to a code jungle anymore, but they get nicely served what they were looking for.
 Furthermore, one does not have to make a sphinx build to see how the example looks in the gallery, it gets added in real-time.